Naby Keita better than all Asante Kotoko strikers - Agent fumes at lack of play time

 Source: Ghana Soccernet

-Charles Kouadio, the agent for Asante Kotoko forward Naby Keita has launched a scathing attack on the team's technical team led by Maxwell Konadu.
+Charles Kouadio, Agent for Asante Kotoko forward Naby Keita has launched a scathing attack on the team's technical team led by Maxwell Konadu.

 Kouadio in a live radio interview alleged that his client is fit and not injured but has been left on the bench due to reasons best known to the coach.